hyperledger-archives/sawtooth-docs-archive/faq/docker.md

 For details, see
 <https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user>

-## I get this error running `docker-compose -f sawtooth-default.yaml up` : `Error: files exist, rerun with --force to overwrite existing files`
+<h2 id="i-get-error-files-exist">I get this error running
+`docker-compose -f sawtooth-default.yaml up` : `Error: files exist, rerun with --force to overwrite existing files`</h2>

 This occurs when docker was not halted cleanly.
 Run the following first: